DUB55/snake/note-to-edit-color-of-menu.md

-# Javascript to edit the color of the menu:
+# Javascript to edit the color of the menu (to a color gradient):

-// Function to apply gradient

 function applyGradient(selector, gradient) {
   const element = document.querySelector(selector);